 Seeds and nuts are generally high in essential vitamins and minerals, including zinc and vitamin e.
 Both are so important for the immune system, blood healthy, muscle repair and beauty restoration.

 There are so many reasons to love this recipe!

 1. The bars can be made in one hour.

 2. They are naturally vegan, gluten-free and nut-free if needed.

-3. Each bar has 12 grams of protein, and provides a powerful energy bar to support your busy day or workout or afternoon slump.
+3. Each bar has lots of protein, and provides a powerful energy bar to support your busy day or workout or afternoon slump.

 Coconut & Almond flour: These flours provide a cake-like quality to this no bake bar.
 These flours are packed with protein and fiber.